public-key-cryptography/public-key-editor/README.md

-	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b (mod p) are not included in the software because the elliptic curve discrete log function has a periodicity.
-In addition, the complexity of elliptic curves makes the ciphers vulnerable to attack without solving the ecdlp or underlying math problem if the parameters a, b, and p are not chosen correctly, and nobody knows how to choose the parameters of the curves to protect against all un- known attacks.
+	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b (mod p) are not included in the software because the elliptic curve discrete log function has a periodicity which makes it susceptible to quantum computing.
+In addition, the complexity of elliptic curves makes the ciphers vulnerable to attack without solving the ecdlp or underlying math problem if the parameters a, b, and p are not chosen correctly, and nobody knows how to choose the parameters of the curves to protect against all unknown attacks.

 	Ciphers based on polynomial factorization and error-correcting codes also are not used or included in the public key class because they are not secure for any key size.